exercism/docs/programming/operators/remainder.md

 -5 % -3 == -2
 ```

-Some languages use the `%` operator for the calculating the modulus, not the remainder.
+Some languages (such as Python) use the `%` operator for the calculating the modulus, not the remainder.
 This treats negative numbers differently.
 You can learn more about this [on Wikipedia](https://en.wikipedia.org/wiki/Modulo).